theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 Commit `2fb844e8c081c1dc31cfb4760e3a80cefb6a0eee` was used.

-# Why Python 2?
-[Raul's](https://github.com/raaraa/) project was in Python 2, and adapting it to Python 3 wasn't worth the time.

-We could concievably adapt all the code to Python 3, but there's no good reason to yet.

 # There's got to be a better way to run this than from the command line!

 There is!
 Use an IDE (like PyCharm, which I use) that preferably integrates with